bhochhi/react-guide/README.md

 8. **states** start with a default value when a Component mounts.
 9. States are optional.
 10. Component with states are Stateful component and one without states are called stateless component.
+11. There should be a single "source of truth" for any data that changes in a React application.
+Usually, the state is first added to the component that needs it for rendering.
+Then, if other components also need it, you can lift it up to their closest common ancestor.
+Instead of trying to sync the state between different components, you should rely on the top-down data flow.
+12.

 [React-howto](https://github.com/petehunt/react-howto)

 Following example projects are built progressively as we move further down.